 However, that doesn’t mean there’s nothing you can do to fight neuropathy.
 While no cure exists, there are many things that you can do to reduce your symptoms and help prevent the condition from worsening.
 As with many diseases and conditions, prevention is often the best form of treatment.

-Lifestyle changes make a difference: how you can work to halt or reverse diabetic neuropathy
+Lifestyle changes make a difference: how to reverse diabetic neuropathy

 Managing pain from diabetic neuropathy may seem like a daunting task, but the first step in this process is to have a treatment and pain management plan.